Long Island: Climate

 Under the Köppen climate classification, Long Island lies in a transition zone between a humid subtropical climate (Cfa) and a hot-summer humid continental climate (Dfa).
-The climate features hot, usually humid summers with occasional thunderstorms, mild spring and fall weather, and cold winters with a mix of snow and rain and stormier conditions.
+The climate features hot, usually humid summers with occasional thunderstorms, mild spring and fall weather, and cool winters with a mix of snow and rain and stormier conditions.
 Spring can be cool due to the relatively cooler temperatures of the Atlantic Ocean and occasional blocking.
 Thunderstorms rarely form directly over Long Island, but can form over inland areas and then move eastward.
 Some storms may weaken as they approach Long Island due to the moderating effects of the Atlantic Ocean.
 The ocean also brings afternoon sea breezes to the immediate South Shore areas (within 1 mi) that temper the heat in the warmer months.
 The temperatures south of Sunrise Highway (NY Route 27) tend to be significantly cooler than the rest of Long Island in the spring and summer months because of the relatively cooler temperatures of the Atlantic Ocean.
 Long Island has a moderately sunny climate, averaging 2,400 to 2,800 hours of sunshine annually.

 Due to its coastal location, Long Island winter temperatures are milder than most of the state.
 The coldest month is January, when average temperatures range from 25 to 45 F, and the warmest month is July, when average temperatures range from 74 to 85 F. Temperatures seldom fall below 0 F or rise above 100 F. Coldest temp ever recorded on Long Island was -23 F on January 22, 1961.
 Long Island temperatures vary from west to east, with the western part (Nassau County, Queens, and Brooklyn) generally 2 to 3 degrees F (1 to 2 degrees C) warmer than the east (Suffolk County).
 This is due to several factors: the western part is closer to the mainland and more densely developed, causing the "urban heat island" effect, and Long Island's land mass veers northward as one travels east.
 Also, daytime high temperatures on the eastern part of Long Island are cooler on most occasions, due to the moderating effect of the Atlantic Ocean and Long Island Sound.
 On dry nights with no clouds or wind, the Central Part of Suffolk County and Pine Barrens forest of eastern Suffolk County can be almost 5 to 10 F (3 to 5 C) cooler than the rest of the island, due to radiational cooling.
 Average dew points, a measure of atmospheric moisture, typically lie in the 65-75 F range during July and August.